sbachuw/Autonomous-Vehicle/README.md

 ## Autonomous Vehicle

-Take a look at the small-scale Automous Vehicle we built for our class project!
+Take a look at the small-scale Automous Vehicle we built for our Automotive Electronics class project!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here are some of the details of this project completed by:
+1. _Sanket Bachuwar_
+2. _Yong He_
+3. _Akil Patheria_
+4. _Kaushik Tilve_

 ```markdown
 Primary tasks for this project included: